-- 11. The Council has appointed the Head of Legal Services as the Data Protection Officer for this Authority. - 12.
-The Data Protection Officer and his officers will work in conjunction with the ICT Section and all Directorates of the Council to ensure compliance with the Legislation - 13.
-The role of the Data Protection Officer includes:
+11. The school has appointed the head as the Data Protection Officer for this Governing Body.

-- 13.1 informing and advising officers of the Authority of their data protection obligations under GDPR and DPA; - 13.2 monitoring compliance of policies and procedures.
+- 12. The Data Protection Officer and his officers will work in conjunction with the Governing Body to ensure compliance with the Legislation - 13.
+The role of the Data Protection Officer includes: - 13.1 informing and advising officers of the Governing Body of their data protection obligations under GDPR and DPA; - 13.2 monitoring compliance of policies and procedures.
 This includes monitoring responsibility and training of staff involved in data processing; - 13.3 ensuring the Information Asset Register is an active registry that identifies all systems that hold personal data (i.e. it is kept up to date); - 13.4 advising on the necessity of carrying out Data Protection Impact Assessments, the manner of their implementation and data breach reporting; - 13.5 serve as contact point for individuals on privacy matters, including subject access requests; - 13.6 to serve as the contact point for dealings with the Information Commissioners Office.